GaloisInc/ivorylang-org/pages/hardware/rc-controller.md

 [9xr-hobbyking]: http://hobbyking.com/hobbyking/store/__31544__Turnigy_9XR_Transmitter_Mode_2_No_Module_.html

-The 9XR is designed to take interchangable radio transmitter modules for interoperation with various radio receivers.
+The 9XR is designed to take interchangeable radio transmitter modules for inter-operation with various radio receivers.
 We recommend using [FRSKY][] radio modules because of low cost and PPM output capability.

 The [FRSKY DJT transmitter module][djt] is compatible with the 9XR transmitter.